louisbutt338/nFoils/README.md

 (such as a fusion reactor spectrum).
 This requires the calculation of probability distributions for the measurement data e.g. foil response functions from nuclear data libraries, and reaction rates from foil gamma spectrum measurements.
 It also requires an unfolding method which takes these distributions and uses them to estimate a neutron spectrum distribution.
-For this we developed a Bayesian version of parametric unfolding, which takes a physics-informed parameterisation of the spectrum as a prior, a likelihood constructed from the input data distributions, and then samples from the combined posterior.
+For this we developed a Bayesian parametric unfolding algorithm, which takes a physics-informed parameterisation of the spectrum as a prior, a likelihood constructed from the input data distributions, and then samples from the combined posterior

 To do this, the package includes modules for extracting and calculating response functions, calibrating a gamma detector, calculating foil activities and reaction rates, and the parametric unfolding program to estimate the spectrum.
-Uncertainty on all inputs/outputs is considered everywhere.
+Uncertainty on all inputs/outputs is considered everywhere

-Extra tools for performing a flux estimation on a lithium target neutron source, postprocessing of ASCII gamma spec files, and validating of a model/unfolded neutron spectrum by comparing FISPACT activity predictions with the experimental results are also included, as a special treat.
+Extra tools for performing a flux estimation on a lithium target neutron source, postprocessing of ASCII gamma spec files, and validating of a model/unfolded neutron spectrum by comparing FISPACT activity predictions with the experimental results are also included, as a special treat

 ## Installation